Sudan military offensive sparks new fighting in Khartoum as cholera outbreak worsens

-CAIRO — (AP) — New fighting rocked Sudan's capital on Thursday, as the death toll rapidly increased from the country's worsening cholera outbreak, officials and Sudanese media said.
+CAIRO — (AP) — New fighting rocked Sudan's capital on Thursday with airstrikes and drone attacks in and around Khartoum amid a worsening cholera outbreak, officials said.

-Sudan’s military launched an operation in the early hours of Thursday aimed at taking control of areas in the capital that had been in the hands of its enemy, the paramilitary Rapid Support Forces.
+Sudan’s military launched an operation in the early hours of Thursday aimed at taking control of areas in the capital that had been in the hands of its enemy, the paramilitary Rapid Support Forces, or RSF.
 Sudanese media reported increased military movements and airstrikes in the districts of Khartoum and Omdurman, the heaviest in the capital area in months.

+Mohamed Ibrahim, the health ministry’s spokesperson in Khartoum, said in a statement that four civilians were killed and 14 others wounded in the latest fighting in the Karrari district of Omdurman, a city next to the Sudanese capital, Khartoum.

 A military spokesman confirmed the operation was underway, but declined to comment further.
-The escalation comes as the head of Sudan’s military, Gen. Abdel-Fattah Burhan is expected to address the United Nations’ General Assembly on Thursday.
+A military spokesman confirmed the operation was underway, but declined to comment further.
+The head of Sudan’s military, Gen. Abdel-Fattah Burhan, addressed the U.N.
+General Assembly in New York, saying that “we’ve done everything we could to put an end to this war and to steer our country from the destruction being waged” by the militia.

+Jeremy Laurence, a spokesman for the U.N. human rights office in Geneva, said in a statement to The Associated Press Thursday that at least 78 civilians were killed because of artillery shelling and airstrikes since the beginning of September in the Khartoum area.

+“Our immediate concern is for the welfare of civilians, and the likelihood of further displacement and damage to civilian infrastructure," he said.

 Meanwhile, the death toll from Sudan's cholera outbreak jumped by nearly 100 or nearly 20% in only two days, Sudan's health ministry said Wednesday, in a worrying sign that the disease is spreading more rapidly.
 A total of 473 people have died from cholera since the country's rainy season began two months ago, health officials said.